learn-co-curriculum/phase-0-css-rainbow-lab/README.md

   - Most have an opening tag such as `<div>` and a closing tag `</div>`
     - The `/` indicates to the browser that that tag is a closing tag
     - The element is everything between the tags and the tags themselves
-    - Closing tags are very important!
-Here's a [website]() that has no closing tags.
-Don't do that!
   - Some tags are self closing like the line break element `<br/>`, which has the `/` to signify that it is self closing.
   - Elements can have IDs and classes to aid the browser in finding specific tags.
     - Must begin with a letter A-Z or a-z